 Step 5: Top Coat

-I hope you now have a better understanding on the steps it takes to refinish wood furniture.
+I hope you now have a better understanding of refinishing wood furniture.
 This is personally one of my favorite hobbies, and I hope you enjoy it as much as I do.
 Feel free to leave questions or comments below, as I love hearing from readers!
+Also make sure to follow us on Facebook and Pinterest for all of the latest!